saka10101/PROBLEM-SOLVING/README.md

 # PROBLEM_SOLVING
-This repository consists some interesting problems from variety of sources that can be solved by writing a program (Programming languages used to solve problems: java8, python3, C++)
+This repository consists some interesting problems links from variety of sources that can be solved by writing a program .Also there is the solution program for those problems
+(Programming languages used to solve problems: java8, python3, C++)